-Home sprinklers will protect your family, home and contents from the threat of fire - 24 hours a day.
+Home sprinklers will protect your family, home, and contents from the threat of fire - 24 hours a day.

-Sprinkler technology has come a long way in a short space of time.
-The cost of including home sprinklers into a new house or adding them as part of major renovations is probably a lot cheaper than you think.
+Sprinkler technology has come a long way in a a short space of time.
+The cost of including home part of major renovations is probably a lot cheaper than you think.